PacificViking/q/README.md

 - - Provide separate flake config for other users
 - Backup /q/ and .mozilla
 - Pick and choose latex libraries: they're very large
+- Fix "Running stop job for Session 3 of user (username)"